tfgordon/tfgordon.github.io/publications.md

 In reverse chronological order:

+# 2022

+- Bench-Capon, T., and Gordon, T.F.
+(2022) [Implementing a Theory of a Legal Domain.](_publications/BenchCapon-Gordon-JURIX-2022.pdf) Legal Knowledge and Information Systems (JURIX 2022).
+IOS Press, pp. 13-22.

 # 2020

 - Atkinson, K., Bench-Capon, T., Bex, F., Gordon, T.F. et al. (2020).
-[In memoriam Douglas N. Walton: the influence of Doug Walton on AI and law.
-Artificial Intelligence and Law](https://rdcu.be/ccRWs), 28, 281–326.
+[In memoriam Douglas N. Walton: the influence of Doug Walton on AI and law.](https://rdcu.be/ccRWs) Artificial Intelligence and Law, 28, 281–326.

 # 2018